 The responsibilities of the Town of Perinton’s Highway Department include four major functional program areas:

 - Highway Maintenance: Highway maintenance ensures that the 326 lane miles of town owned highways are kept in safe working order using three distinct types of improvement; routine maintenance, preventative maintenance, and capital improvement.
-The time frame and the type of maintenance performed on each a road are determined through a rating process developed by the Cornell Local Roads Program.
+The time frame and the type of maintenance performed on each road is determined through a rating process developed by the Cornell Local Roads Program.
 Click on the Town, County and State Road Projects icon at the bottom of this page for more information on the Town of Perinton’s highway maintenance program.

 - Residential Refuse: The Town of Perinton offers one of the most extensive Weekly Residential Refuse Collection Programs in Monroe County.
 The Town collects yard waste and landscape debris, tree debris, bulk leaves, tires, and metal/appliances.
 This material is properly recycled or composted; therefore, the Town cannot accept bagged material.
 Click on the Residential Refuse Program icon below for guidelines, information on disposing of difficult material, and a list of specific items only collected by private trash haulers.